NathanVuSwinburne/procurement-analytics-dashboard-tableau/README.md

 - Enhanced **dashboard UX** by adding interactive filters, drill-downs, and navigation elements
 - Significantly improved the **Cost Savings Analysis dashboard**, making insights more intuitive and executive-friendly
 - Refined dashboard layout and interactivity to better support **negotiation and strategic decision-making**
 - Learned **Tableau from scratch** and applied data visualisation and storytelling principles
+- Contributed to completing the infographic that illustrates our insights in an easy and informative way.

 ---